Online Presence and Public Scholarship Fellows Program

 How do I apply?

-Please fill out this form by Monday, October 8 if you would like to participate.
+Please fill out our rsvp form by Friday, January 25, 2019 if you would like to participate.
 We can accommodate 15 fellows.
 If there is more interest than space, we will make adjustments.
-We are anticipating another cohort in Spring 2019 if this semester does not work for you.
+We are anticipating another cohort in Fall 2019 if this semester does not work for you.

 If you are unable to commit full time to the working group, but are interested in starting to develop your online presence, please see our calendar of activities, where you can find out about co-working sessions where you can work on your online presence alongside people who can provide help and discussion.
 Feel free to email me if you have any questions or suggestions.

 This cohort is a collaboration between the Colleges of Arts and Letters, Education, and Natural Science, along with the Hub for Innovation in Teaching and Learning.
-Main facilitators for the program will be Kristen Mapes (Arts and Letters), Sarah Groetter (Hub), and Dave Howe (ANR & CAL).
+Main facilitators for the program will be Kristen Mapes (Arts and Letters), Jessica Knott (Hub for Innovation in Learning and Technology), and Scott Schopieray (Arts and Letters) and David Howe (Natural Resources & Arts and Letters).
 We will also be joined by guest facilitators and faculty from across campus.
 In addition to the specific goal of mentoring faculty in their online presence goals, we are experimenting with new models for faculty development and support structures and will be gathering feedback on this mode and method of training and mentoring.